-Definition \ref{t4.7} of a {\it Coxeter element} in a tubular root system uses a priori a $\Z$-basis of $H_\Z$ with a specific Cartan matrix respectively associated Dynkin diagram.
+Definition \ref{t4.7} of a {\it Coxeter element} in a tubular elliptic root system uses a priori a $\Z$-basis of $H_\Z$ with a specific Cartan matrix respectively associated Dynkin diagram.
 Theorem \ref{t4.9} below, which is the main result of this section, will improve this and give a more conceptual characterization of the Coxeter elements.

-The classification of the irreducible simply-laced elliptic root systems in \cite{SaK85} uses a special notion of Dynkin diagram, which we will not recall here.
-In the case of the tubular root systems, the classification in \cite{SaK85} boils down to the following.
+The classification of the irreducible simply laced elliptic root systems in \cite{SaK85} uses a special notion of Dynkin diagram, which we will not recall here.
+In the case of the tubular elliptic root systems, the classification in \cite{SaK85} boils down to the following.
 See also \cite[Example 5.12]{BaWY18}.